sfepy/sfepy/doc/users_guide.rst

     :start-after:   .. <Non-linear Solvers>
     :end-before:    .. </Non-linear Solvers>

+See :mod:`sfepy.solvers.nls`, :mod:`sfepy.solvers.oseen` and
-See :mod:`sfepy.solvers.nls` for all available *Non-Linear* solvers and their options.
+:mod:`sfepy.solvers.semismooth_newton` for all available *nonlinear* solvers and their options.

 Linear Solvers
 ^^^^^^^^^^^^^^

-A good linear solver is key to solving efficiently stationary as well as transient PDEs with implicit time-stepping.
+Choosing a suitable linear solver is key to solving efficiently stationary as well as transient PDEs. *SfePy* allows using a number of external solvers with a unified interface.

 The following solvers are available: